-The following is general procedures and information related to the transportation department.
-If you have any questions/concerns related to these general procedures or information, please call the Director of Transportation or Coordinator for clarification.
+The following are general procedures and information related to the transportation department.
+If you have any questions/concerns related to these general procedures or information, please call the Supervisor of Transportation for clarification.

 Bus Maintenance

 The following procedure is to be followed for all ECSE and Head Start bus drivers requesting maintenance to the bus.